Ematrix163/Dublin_bikes/docs/Sprint 2 meeting notes.md

 Chen is changing all requests to 'post'.

 Chen is planning to display the distance from user to all stands in the sidebar.

+**Tuesday 3rd**

+Had some heavy discussions regarding the best way to collaborate on git and not break each other's code.

+We agreeed that before we added any more features to the project, we had to fix and tidy up the ones already included.

+During the lecturer's presentation, we learned that we would be expected to include some form of predictive analytics in our project.
+This did not seem like an easy thing to do within the remaining time frame.